artinmohajeri/artinmohajeri/README.md

 Furthuremore, I am familiar to React js and React frameworks such as Redux.
 I am constantly learning more about this powerfull framework.

-- (I am also familliar to technologies such as electron and other techniques to create desktop/mobile application just with HTML,CSS,JS)
+- (I am also familliar with technologies such as electron and other techniques to create desktop/mobile application just with HTML,CSS,JS)

 With over 70 projects in my github, I am not just all talk.
 I have got self-experience to back it up.
 And I am always hungry for more knowledge.